celery/celery/docs/userguide/signals.rst

     This is a :class:`~celery.worker.request.Request` instance, and not ``task.request``.
 When using the prefork pool this signal is dispatched in the parent process, so ``task.request`` isn't available and shouldn't be used.
-Use this object instead, which should have many of the same fields.
+Use this object instead, as they share many of the same fields.

 * ``terminated``